-For one, an alarming number of college students struggle with the college transition, newfound freedom, and increased academic load, with anxiety and depression rates among this age group going through the roof in recent years.
+For one, an alarming number of college students struggle with the college transition, newfound freedom, managing their own student diet, and increased academic load, with anxiety and depression rates among this age group going through the roof in recent years.

 There’s also the pressure of doing well in class—you’re under the assumption that every 0.0001 on your GPA will impact your ability to get a job after you graduate or find a graduate program.